markshannon/New-C-API-for-Python/DesignRules.md

 Some functions can fail without an error.
 Those functions must return an `int` error code and pass the result through a pointer.

-Success should be indicated by zero, and non-error failure stats by positive values.
+Success should be indicated by zero, and non-error failures by positive values.

 For example, to get a value from a dictionary might have the following API: